* March Only! Free Saint Patrick Ebook Here.

 If you want some language arts resources, our worksheets make great handwriting exercises because they help teach the faith.
 Little kids like our:

-Confirmation can be a harder subject to find explicit instruction in Catholic beliefs.
+Confirmation can be a harder subject to find simple instruction in Catholic beliefs.
 Its questions and answers used to be woven with the higher Baltimore Catechism levels and newer books aren't easy to find in many bookstores.
 You'd have to read the whole Baltimore Catechism No. 2 to be sure to learn all the answers.

 During the early 1900s many parishes had the Confirmation on the same day as the First Communion.
 With good reason, too.
 This is the sacrament that gives us the grace to be strong in the Faith and to persevere, but it isn't necessary to know all the basics in order to be well disposed to receive the sacrament.
 The little catechisms in the early 1900s covered only three or four questions on Confirmation!